broiledmeat/pydgeot/README.md

   Creates symlinks for files not handled by other file processors.
 - [LessCSS](http://lesscss.org), (configuration processor name: `lesscss`)
   LessCSS to CSS processor.
 Requires [lesscpy](https://pypi.python.org/pypi/lesscpy).
-- [Jinja2](http://jinja.pocoo.org), (configuration processor name: `jinja`)
-Jinja2 template processor.
-Requires [Jinja2](https://pypi.python.org/pypi/Jinja2).
-  - Setting a context variable
-    `setcontext name="value"` can be used to set a scoped variable, and add a context variable for the file.
-    Variables are available everywhere, and not limited to just the file it was created in.
-  - Getting context variables
-    Use `getcontexts(name, "value")` to retrieve a list of files that have context variables named `name` and with values matching `value`. `value` may be a [glob pattern](#_glob_patterns).
-    For example, `{% for page in getcontexts("name", "experiments.*") %}` would find any file with context variables named "name" with values starting with "experiments.", then grab all of that files context variables and set them as properties of `page`.
-    Any changes made to these variables, no matter where they were created at, will result in the file being regenerated.
-  - Including and extending pages
-    Files will be regenerated when an included or extended page changes.
-  - Marking pages as template only
-    `{% set template_only=True %}` can be added to a template file to cause it to not be built (but will still update any other template files that are based on it to render when updated.)